 Effective Date: This Rate Schedule is effective on and after the date on which the Commission permits it to become effective.

-Restrictions on Sales to Portland General Electric Company and Affiliates with Franchised Service Areas: UBS will not sell electric energy, capacity, ancillary services or FTRs to Portland General Electric Company or any affiliate with a franchised service area pursuant to this Rate Schedule, and will only engage in such sales pursuant to a separate filing approved by the Commission under section 205 of the Federal Power Act.
+Restrictions on Sales to Portland General Electric Company and Affiliates with Franchised Service Areas: UBS will not sell electric energy, capacity, ancillary services or FTRs to Portland General Electric Company or any affiliate with a franchised service area except pursuant to a separate filing approved by the Commission under section 205 of the Federal Power Act.

-7. Restrictions on Purchases from Portland General Electric Company and Affiliates with Franchised Service Areas: UBS will not purchase electric energy, capacity, ancillary services or FTRs from Portland General Electric Company or any affiliate with a franchised service area except pursuant to a separate filing approved by the Commission under section 205 of the Federal Power Act.
+Restrictions on Purchases from Portland General Electric Company and Affiliates with Franchised Service Areas: UBS will not purchase electric energy, capacity, ancillary services or FTRs from Portland General Electric Company or any affiliate with a franchised service area except pursuant to a separate filing approved by the Commission under section 205 of the Federal Power Act.

-UBSUBS UBS UBS UBS8
+Reassignment of Transmission Capacity: UBS may reassign transmission capacity that it has reserved for its own use at a price not to exceed the highest of: (1) the original transmission rate paid by UBS; (2) the applicable transmission provider’s maximum stated firm transmission rate on file at the time of the transmission reassignment; or (3) UBS’s own opportunity costs, capped at the applicable transmission provider’s cost of expansion at the time of the sale to the eligible customer.
+UBS will not recover opportunity costs in connection with reassignments without first making a separate filing under section 205.
+Except for the price, the terms and conditions under which the reassignment is made shall be the terms and conditions governing the original grant by the transmission provider.
+Transmission capacity may only be reassigned to a customer eligible to take service under the transmission provider’s open-access transmission tariff or other transmission rate schedules.
+UBS will report the name of the assignee in its quarterly reports.

-Sales of Other Goods and Services: Neither UBS nor any of its affiliates will (a) sell any other goods or services to Portland General Electric Company at a price in excess of market value, or (b) purchase any other goods or services from Portland General Electric Company at a price lower than higher of market value or cost.
+Sales of Other Goods and Services: Neither UBS nor any of its affiliates will (a) sell any other goods or services to Portland General Electric Company at a price in excess of market value, or (b) purchase any other goods or services from Portland General Electric Company at a price lower than the higher of market value or cost.

 Restrictions on Sharing of Wholesale Market Information: The employees of UBS will not have access to market information concerning Portland General Electric Company’s possible wholesale power transactions from Portland General Company, including information obtained from third parties, unless such information is simultaneously shared with non-affiliated companies.